ResmaRath/CS-Challenge-master/ImprovementsReport.md

  7. There is no exit from the application.
  8. Instuction/ Questions are hard to read as they get embedded in response of the user. e.g - rWant to use a random name? y/n
- 9. Invalid input throughs an exception, but no friendly message that a user can understand
+ 9. Invalid input throws an exception, but no friendly message that a user can understand

 Improvements in Code base

 Console App <---> Helper Methods (Can be called as Manager or Controller) <-----> ExternalFeed methods (Providers)

 1. Naming appropriately is very important.
 I have changed the following names.
     - Renamed ConsoleApp1 namespace to JokeCompany.JokeGenerator.ConsoleApp namespace
     - Renamed ConsoleApp1 Folder to JokeCompany.JokeGenerator.ConsoleApp Folder
     - Renamed Program.cs to JokeGenerator.cs

 2. Created class library "JokeCompany.JokeGenerator.Helpers" for Console helpers, String helpers and JokeHelpers (Its a manager class that talks to the Providers to get data, format it and return to frontend)